 Keep in mind that a non-negative percentage measurement doesn’t mean that the relationship is only positive.
 The direct relationship means that two stocks may historically decrease together, as well.

 Whether the relationships (and percentage measurement) of two or more stocks is positive or negative, correlation almost always translates to risk.
 Even if two stocks have been positively related in the past, that increases the chance that you’ll suffer twice the losses if one stock moves down (because the other is likely to move down with it).

 Basically, both a direct and inverse relationship mean you’re taking on a greater risk.
 In an inverse relationship or one in which one stock moves down when another moves up, you’re lowering your chances of making a profit.

 Correlation is also subject to change.
 Markets can become volatile, and global eCommerce and improving methods of selling and shipping mean that business, as it always has, continues to increase in speed.
 Faster business means faster changes, and fast changes mean new relationships are forming among stocks all the time.

 How Do I Find Non-Correlating Assets?

 Diversify your investments to keep correlation low.
 Pour resources into a variety of investments, such as stocks, bonds, cash, and real estate.
-Research correlations using tools such as the Portfolio Visualizer or the Invesco Correlation Analyzer.
+Research correlations using tools such as the Portfolio Visualizer.